 According to the chief medical officer of England, currently, there is no enough evidence suggesting that this new strain variant is more deadly, or severe compared to COVID-19.

-According to our honourable Prime Minister Narendra Modi’s COVID-19 adviser V.K.
+According to our honorable Prime Minister Narendra Modi’s COVID-19 adviser V.K.
 Paul, the new virus strain may not have any impact on the efficacy of the vaccines developed in India.
 The vaccine for novel coronavirus is thought to be effective against this new variant also.

 Countries that have confirmed cases of the new strain of the virus include India, Netherlands, Australia, Denmark, Italy, and Iceland.